SMPP access is normally disabled for users. Please contact us for more information on enabling access.

 0x01(final delivery status outcome of “success” or “failure”)

-user_message_referenceis not currently used but may be used in the future, e.g. to planned to allow customers to implement message duplication avoidance strategies
+user_message_referenceis not currently used but may be used in the future, e.g. to allow customers to implement message duplication avoidance strategies

 The ESME (SMPP client) is expected to either respond to